Bill of sale: Bills of Sale Acts

 The increased use of bills of sale in the Victorian era created a "false wealth" problem.
 Potential purchasers and other lenders could be misled into thinking that the person in possession of goods still owned them.
 The person in possession could sell the goods or use them to secure another loan.
 In both cases, the transaction was fraudulent, but the purchaser or lender had no way of discovering that the goods were already subject to a bill of sale.

-As a result, Parliament passed the Bills of Sale Act 1878.
-This largely replicated the provisions of an earlier Bills of Sale Act 1854.
+As a result, Parliament passed the Bills of Sale Act 1878 (41 & 42 Vict. c.
+31).
+This largely replicated the provisions of an earlier Bills of Sale Act 1854 (17 & 18 Vict. c.
+36).
 It requires all bills of sale to be registered at the High Court so that interested third parties could check whether the person in possession has already transferred away ownership of goods.

-The Bills of Sale Act (1878) Amendment Act 1882 had a different purpose.
+The Bills of Sale Act (1878) Amendment Act 1882 (45 & 46 Vict. c.
+43) had a different purpose.
 The 1878 Act led to a rise in the use of security bills.
 Concerns were expressed that such transactions could lead "thousands of honest and respectable people to their ruin".
-Parliament noted that:Many money-lenders advertised under the names of fictitious banks; and sometimes they advertised in this form – "A widow, with capital to spare, will be happy to lend on easy terms.
-Strict secrecy.
-Five per cent."… Having entrapped a man into his office, the money-lender proceeded in this way – He produced a bill of sale containing a large number of clauses, which it was impossible for the borrower to read or understand in the time allowed...In response, Parliament enacted the 1882 Act, which was an early attempt at consumer protection.
+Parliament noted that:

+In response, Parliament enacted the 1882 Act, adding registration and understandable terms as forms of consumer protection, which land had already enjoyed for decades in many counties due to its compulsory registration of deeds of sale.

-Both the 1878 Act and the 1882 Act remain in force today.
+Both Acts remain in force today.
 Absolute bills are regulated only by the 1878 Act.
-Security bills are regulated by the 1882 Act and the 1878 Act, to the extent that its provisions are consistent with those of the 1882 Act.
+Security bills are regulated by both and the latter naturally dominates by law.

 Bills of sale in the 21st century

-In the twenty-first century, bills of sale are overwhelmingly used in the form of so-called "logbook loans".
+In the twenty-first century, bills of security are overwhelmingly used in the form of so-called "logbook loans".
 These are security bills secured on the borrower's vehicle.
-Borrowers transfer ownership of their car, van or motorcycle to the logbook lender as security for the loan.
-While making repayments, borrowers keep possession of their vehicle and continue to use it.
-Borrowers hand the logbook lender the V5C registration document – or "logbook" – but this is purely symbolic and has no legal effect.
+Borrowers transfer ownership contingently of their car, van or motorcycle to the logbook lender as security for meeting their loan repayments.
+While making repayments, borrowers keep possession (continue use).
+Borrowers hand the logbook lender the V5C vehicle registration document or "logbook"; whilst if taken to the court for civil breach of the Act (which is usually prohibitively expensive and complex), the lender would swear the transfer were purely symbolic and has no legal effect as it warns on its face, in reality they may seize the vehicle amicably, or with menaces, and in either case effect its transfer at the DVLA if any repayment instalment is missed.
+The bill of security is wrongly not registered as a trader's hire purchase agreement tends to be.